wschenk/willschenk.com/content/articles/2020/ipfs_and_fuse.md

 python -m SimpleHTTPServer
 ```

-And when you visit [localhost:8000](http://localhost:8000) you have a copy of that specific version of their documentation site served from your local filesystem!
+And when you visit [localhost:8000](http://localhost:8000) you have a copy of that specific version of their documentation site served from your local filesystem.

+## Thoughts

+The FUSE gateway isn't super stable, so there are some potential issues with this.
+But its an interesting distrubtion mechanism where you could have ngnix serving files right from /ipfs or /ipns, and be able to push changed locally on your computer and then have the webservers automatically pick them up.

+This is also an easy way to interact with large files using a basic script that doesn't need to interact with the ipfs api's directly.